jernesten/ogui/README.md

 - Mount it
 - Look for it in your file manager

-## Acknowledgments
+---

-Thank you very much to my friends Úrsula and Jorge without whom I would probably still be stuck at some point in development.
+:smile:Thank you very much to my friends Úrsula and Jorge without whom I would probably still be stuck at some point in development.:wink: